wilvk/blog-hugo/content/posts/python-hex-strings.md

 'bytes'
 ```

-Using the 'b' at the start is ok if we are using a string that has been hard-coded; but in most instances we would need to convert a string to a byte array programatically.
+Using the `b` at the start is ok if we are using a string that has been hard-coded; but in most instances we would need to convert a string to a byte array programatically.

 For this, there is the `.encode()` string method.
 As an example, consider the following: